thedonutfactory/go-tfhe/README.md

 ### ELI5

 In spite of strong advances in confidential computing technologies, critical information is encrypted only temporarily – while not in use – and remains unencrypted during computation in most present-day computing infrastructures.
-Fully homomorphic encryption provides a method for computing on fully encrypted data.
+Fully homomorphic encryption addresses this flaw by providing a mechanism for computation on fully encrypted data.

 For example, let's say that Bob owns a cloud processing company that crunches health datasets for Alice.
 Bob has access to cutting-edge bare metal machines with a lot of processing power and is happy to sell Alice that processing power.
 However, due to HIPAA compliance requirements ( and a general, altruistic respect for an individual's privacy ), Alice cannot actually share the data.